ceesem/ossify/docs/visualization_and_plotting.md

     )

     # Color by compartment if available
-    color_by = "compartment" if "compartment" in display_cell.skeleton.label_names else None
+    color_by = "compartment" if "compartment" in display_cell.skeleton.feature_names else None

     ossify.plot_morphology_2d(
         display_cell,
         color=color_by,
         palette={"0": "blue", "1": "red"} if color_by else "black",
-        linewidth="radius" if "radius" in display_cell.skeleton.label_names else 2,
+        linewidth="radius" if "radius" in display_cell.skeleton.feature_names else 2,
         ax=ax
     )